“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 Retainer vs Day Rate: The UK Debate

 Day rate billing is straightforward: the client pays a fixed rate per day worked.
 The advantage is simplicity and flexibility — you pay for exactly what you use.
 The disadvantage is that it creates an incentive structure that works against the client's interests.
-A fractional CTO on a day rate has a financial incentive to fill days, not to solve problems efficiently.
+A CTO on a day rate has a financial incentive to fill days, not to solve problems efficiently.
 It also introduces friction around billing: "Does a two-hour emergency call on a Saturday count as a full day?"

-Monthly retainer is our preferred model, and increasingly the market standard for quality fractional CTO engagements.
+Monthly retainer is our preferred model, and increasingly the market standard for quality engagements.
 The client pays a fixed monthly fee for an agreed level of commitment.
-The fractional CTO is focused on outcomes, not on logging hours.
+The CTO is focused on outcomes, not on logging hours.
 If a problem can be solved with a thirty-minute phone call rather than a day on-site, both parties benefit.
 The retainer also provides predictable cash flow for the client — no surprise invoices, no month-to-month variation.

 We would rather have an honest conversation about what you need than publish a rate card.
 The right engagement model for your business depends on your specific situation, and the pricing should reflect the value delivered, not the hours consumed.